-To make it possible to start up the 12 V fans, with only 6V, there is a capacitor parallel for both fans.
+To start the 12 V fans, with only 6V, there is a capacitor parallel for both fans.
 The position of the openings in the floor is at the back of the refrigerator halfway underneath the cooling rack.

 Because the fans are only used in warm condition, I switch them via a temperature-controlled relay.